Version: 0.14

 Ignorance translates agnoia (ἄγνοια).
 Ignorance is one of the opposites of Sagacity because the Ignorant person lacks Understanding of the human Good.

 Impasse translates aporia (ἀπορία).
 You face an Impasse in when you are blocked from attaining Truth or Fulfillment.
-This kind of predicament can spur you to engage in intellectual Inquiry or practical Deliberation so that you can clear away the confusion and move toward the Target of Thinking or Doing.
+This kind of predicament can spur you to engage in intellectual Inquiry or action-oriented Deliberation so that you can clear away the confusion and move toward the Target of Thinking or Doing.
 [Traditionally rendered as Puzzle.]

 Indulgence translates thumos (θυμός) when a Want is extreme or unnatural.

 Inherent translates oikeios (οἰκεῖος).
 The Greek word oikeios derives from their word for home, and thus connotes that which is close to home, native as opposed to foreign, familiar as opposed to strange, inner as opposed to outer, and that which is innately bound up with the nature of a thing.
-A good example is the intimate tie between an Activity and the Enjoyment that makes it Completes.
+A good example is the intimate tie between an Activity and the Enjoyment that makes it Complete.
 [Traditionally rendered as Proper.]

 Inquiry translates zētēsis (ζήτησις).
 Inquiry is the Activity of seeking Truth, whether in a purely intellectual pursuit or in the form of action-oriented Deliberation.

 Justice translates dikaiosunē (δικαιοσύνη).
-Justice is a capstone Thriving of Character, since consists in the Complete Practice of Complete Thriving in relation to other people.
+Justice is a capstone Thriving of Character, since it consists in the Complete Practice of Complete Thriving in relation to other people.

 Knowledge translates gnōsis (γνῶσις).
 There are several forms of Knowledge, including perception and Insight.
-Understanding imparts greater generality to such Knowledge by spelling out why the things you know are the way they are.
+Understanding imparts greater generality to such Knowledge by Spelling Out why the things you know are the way they are.
 Of all the forms of knowledge, the most difficult to attain is self-knowledge, because human beings are their own greatest enigma; yet knowing yourself is the only reliable path to Fulfillment.

 Love translates philia (φιλία).
 The Greek word philia covers a wide range of close personal relationships, including the love and affection of parents, children, siblings, spouses, friends, even fellow citizens.
 The highest form of philia is rooted in the good Character of those involved in the relationship and provides a fertile field for applying all the Thrivings of Character and Thinking through the many Activities of a shared life.
 [Traditionally rendered as Friendship.]

 Making translates poiēsis (ποίησις).
 Making is the kind of Activity associated with a Craft.
-It is often contrasted with Doing, since the Completion of a Craft lies outside itself in the thing or state that is produced, whereas the Completion of a Doing is Inherent in itself and it is pursued for its own sake.
+It is often contrasted with Doing, since the Completion of a Craft lies outside itself in the thing or condition that is produced, whereas the Completion of a Doing is Inherent in itself and it is pursued for its own sake.

 Need translates epithumia (ἐπιθυμία).
 Of the three kinds of Reaching, Need is the most basic.
 Even plants have needs for sunlight, water, air, and nutrients in the earth, which enable them to live, grow, and reproduce.
 Although animals and humans experience more advanced levels of Awareness and thus have Wants and (for humans) Resolutions to action, they too have inescapable Needs that are Inherent in the processes of Life.
-When a felt Need is extreme or unnatural, I translate the word epithumia as Obsession.
+When a felt Need is extreme or unnatural, I translate the word epithumia as Craving.
 [Traditionally rendered as Appetite.]

 Obsession translates boulēsis (βούλησις) when a Resolution is extreme or unnatural.